Hotell/blogposts/2018-10/typed-react-app-without-ts/blogpost.md

 bootsrap()
 ```

 Alright!
 Let's see if it works.
-Let's run our dev server with in memory bundle.
+Execute order 66, bah I meant webpack-dev-server in dev mode:

 ```sh
 yarn webpack-dev-server -d
 ```

-...

 **Boom 💥 😳 😖 we got errors!
 Oh no!**